 Contact the Addiction Recovery Counselors at BRS Today

 The prevalence of substance abuse among business executives is difficult to accurately gauge, as many are high-functioning alcoholics or drug addicts who successfully conceal their substance abuse from their friends, coworkers and loved ones.
 Fortunately, there are rehab programs, like Behavioral Rehabilitation Services, that are specifically geared towards treating business executives and getting them back to work, where they can succeed without the aid of illicit substances.
 Says Scharff, “We’ve never seen someone who hasn’t at least doubled in productivity after treatment.”
-If you or a loved one is facing an addiction to alcohol or drugs, contact Behavioral Rehabilitation Services today at (877) 926-5530, to discuss your treatment options with an addiction recovery expert.
+If you or a loved one is facing an addiction to alcohol or drugs, contact Behavioral Rehabilitation Services today to discuss your treatment options with an addiction recovery expert.